Welcome to Workshop 3 in the Rogers Executive Workshop Series, presented as part of the Rogers Chair in Network Automation.

 9:35

 Build a network topology in Mininet and program OVS switches directly with flow rules.
-You are the control plane.

 60 min